Guernsey Police: Joint Emergency Services Control Centre (JESCC)

-Staff in JESCC are civilians and not members of the Guernsey Police.

 Special Constables

 Guernsey Police has a system of special constables, with three distinct types of volunteer officer, known as 'A', 'B', or 'C' division of the special constabulary.

+‘A’ Division

 'A' division special constables are full-time employees of third party agencies who are granted limited police powers within their workplace, to provide a first response whilst professional police officers are travelling to an incident; for example, a number of hospital porters are sworn as 'A' division special constables to provide an enhanced level of hospital security.

+‘B’Division

 'B' division special constables are fully trained to support their full-time colleagues in all aspects of policing.
 They are commonly deployed in tandem with professional colleagues at large scale public events, and during weekend periods.

+‘C’ Division

 'C' division special constables carry out the duties of a traffic warden, but have certain police powers in respect of traffic control, for example around school areas at peak times.